VahediLab/RotationAssignments/bedtools/Bedtools_2017.md

 Check this tutorial: http://quinlanlab.org/tutorials/bedtools/bedtools.html

-1. H3K4me3 and H3K27ac intersects:
+1. H3K4me3 and H3K27ac intersects (files can be found here /mnt/data1/VahediLab/RotationStudents/Assignments/macs/):
   * Find genomic coordinates that have both H3K4me3 and H3K27ac modifications.
   * What percentage of H3K27ac marks has overlapping H3K4me3?
 Plot a pie-chart demonstrating your finding.
   * What percentage of H3K27ac marks does not have overlapping H3K4me3?
 Plot a pie-chart demonstrating your finding.